en

 Shokakuen Matcha’s set

-Shokakuen is your best lunch option in Nishio if you want to eat something made from Matcha.
-Shokakuen serves a wide variety of Matcha sweets but also delicious Matcha Soba noodles either hot or cold together with Tencha rice (rice steamed together with the fragrant dried Tencha leaves).
-The volume of their dishes is surprisingly good and includes dessert.
+Shokakuen is your best option in Nishio if you want to enjoy the local matcha, but you also want a filling meal.
+This restaurant serves a wide variety of matcha sweets but they also make delicious matcha soba noodles (hot or cold) paired with Tencha rice (rice steamed together with the fragrant dried Tencha leaves).
+Their portions are quite hearty and include a dessert.

 Shokakuen Sabosayu (松鶴園 茶房茶遊)